peternijssen/peternijssen/README.md

 Hi there 👋

-I'm Peter, Former CTO and Product Manager at [CMNTY Corporation](https://www.cmnty.com) and now working as Managing Consultant at [inQdo Cloud](https://inqdo.com).
-All work in my Github repositories
+I'm Peter, Former CTO and Product Manager at [CMNTY Corporation](https://www.cmnty.com) and now working as Managing Consultant at [inQdo](https://inqdo.com).
+All work in my Github repositories is on personal level.

 <br />
 <br />